 There are a myriad of environmental leaders out there holding down responsible posts in business, political, and public leadership.
-Their roles focusing on a wide spectrum of interests covering environmental policy and management, single issue activism, the regulation of licensed activities and service provision.
-It is not the intention of this blog to define WHAT is being led across these various interests, rather to help those who are interested, or with whom I work with, to develop the skills and approaches they can use to ‘Get ‘Green Done’ in their respective roles.
+In their work they focus on a wide variety of issues covering environmental policy and management, single issue activism, the regulation of licensed activities and service provision.
+It is not the intention of this blog to define WHAT is being led across these various interests, rather to help those who are interested in Environmental Leadership, or those individuals who I work with, to develop the skills and approaches they can use to ‘Get ‘Green Done’ in their respective roles.

-With experience comes wisdom, and one of the most startling concepts that many environmental leaders in business come to realise is that socio-environmental issues permeate virtually all boundaries within organisations and business activities, yet it is common for many environmental post holders to hold mid or junior level responsibilities in organisations, often without direct line responsibilities for other staff.
-In these roles they are expected to influence without any defined authority and lead environmental culture and process change across inter-departmental boundaries, up & down established management chains, and through peers inside and outside their organisation.
-A transformative challenge few other leaders have placed upon them!
+It is still common for many environmental management posts to be set at mid or junior level responsibilities with organisations.
+Many operate as sole traders without any direct line responsibilities for other staff.
+In these roles the post holders are expected to influence without any defined authority, set the environmental culture and process organisational change across departmental boundaries.
+The expectation is that they exert influence up & down and across established management power chains, and through peer-to-peer contacts inside and outside their organisation.

 Berry and Gordon stated that leadership, at least in terms of environmental leadership, is not yet sufficiently contained within any accepted theory of leadership for it to provide a reliable basis for thought and action.
 In their view environmental leaders were more reliant on their past experience, current observation, and individual thinking when undertaking their professional duties.

 The Personal Values required in Environmental Leadership